ibm-cloud-docs/openshift/openshift_ingress_about.md

 The Ingress resource also specifies the path to your app services.
 When you create a standard cluster, an Ingress subdomain is registered by default for your cluster in the format `<cluster_name>.<globally_unique_account_HASH>-0000.<region>.containers.appdomain.cloud`.
 The paths to your app services are appended to the public route to form a unique app URL such as `mycluster-a1b2cdef345678g9hi012j3kl4567890-0000.us-south.containers.appdomain.cloud/myapp1`.

-One Ingress resource is required per namespace where you have apps that you want to expose.
+One Ingress resource is required per project where you have apps that you want to expose.
 * If the apps in your cluster are all in the same namespace, one Ingress resource is required to define routing rules for the apps that are exposed there.
 Note that if you want to use different domains for the apps within the same namespace, you can use a wildcard domain to specify multiple subdomain hosts within one resource.
-* If the apps in your cluster are in different namespaces, you must create one resource per namespace to define rules for the apps that are exposed there.
+* If the apps in your cluster are in different namespaces, you must create one resource per project to define rules for the apps that are exposed there.
 You must use a wildcard domain and specify a different subdomain in each Ingress resource.

 For more information, see [Planning networking for single or multiple namespaces](/docs/openshift?topic=openshift-ingress#multiple_namespaces).